CS2103JAN2017-W09-B3/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/UiClassDiagram.png" width="800"><br>

-_Figure 2.2.1 : Structure of the UI Component_

 **API** : [`Ui.java`](../src/main/java/seedu/task/ui/Ui.java)

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`,`StatusBarFooter`, `BrowserPanel` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class.